And for other platforms (Mac, Linux, Firefox):

 The MD5 hash values are useful in two cases.

-1. You get your copy of my subs from a source other than IML or directly from me personally and you don’t know if they’ve been tampered with.
-An MD5 sum hash will prove mathematically if they are tampered with or not.
+1. You get your copy of my subs from a source other than IML (or directly from me personally) and you don’t know if they’ve been tampered with.
+An MD5 sum hash will prove mathematically if they are tampered with or not by verifying that they are absolutely identical to what they were the moment I created them.

 2. You want to verify that an audio file you got from IML downloaded without errors.